Virginia Claudon Allen

-Virginia C. Claudon Allen (born July 26, 1919) is an American former radio personality who was a civilian employee for Army Intelligence and an American Red Cross volunteer stationed in India during World War II.
+Virginia James Claudon Allen (born July 26, 1919) is an American former radio personality who was a civilian employee for Army Intelligence and an American Red Cross volunteer stationed in India during World War II.
 She hosted a nightly radio program to counter-act the broadcasts of Tokyo Rose.
 Like Martha Wilkerson's GI Jive show, U.S. military and civilian officials viewed broadcasts such as Allen's for the Armed Forces Radio Service as an essential support for troop morale.

 Early years of the war

 Allen graduated from the College of William & Mary in 1940.
 When the war broke out she volunteered at Ream Army General Hospital in Palm Beach, Florida.
 She then joined Army Intelligence and worked at Morrison Field Airforce Base (now Palm Beach Air Force Base).
 After the death of her fiancé, Lieutenant Langdon Long, in Africa, she requested an overseas assignment with the Red Cross.
 She entered the Red Cross as a Second Lieutenant and was sent to Fort Belvoir for basic training.